 How to Boost The Immune System

 It has always been important to stay physically active and maintain a balanced diet, but it’s never been more important than now as it relates to our immune systems.
 Immune health doesn’t have to be complicated.
 A few simple lifestyle changes and conscious decisions can protect your body from foreign pathogens and keep you healthy year-round.
-Here a few of the best tips for making that a reality:
+Here are a few of the best tips for making that a reality:

 - Consistently perform moderate exercise

 - Try to get between 7-9 hours of sleep.
 Science verifies that getting consistent, restful sleep helps to balance hormones necessary for rejuvenating the body and managing stress.

 - Upkeep your hygiene.
 Washing your hands regularly after touching various surfaces will reduce the spread of germs.

 - Eat a diet of whole macro and micronutrients, full of nutrient-dense fruits, vegetables, whole grains, protein, and dairy.